harness/developer-hub/docs/chaos-engineering/chaos-faults/linux/linux-api-block.md

 - Validates how well your system can handle disruptions in API services for a specific pod.
 - Ensures that your load balancer is effectively distributing traffic to healthy pods in the cluster.
 - Checks if your system's failover mechanisms work as expected when one of the pods becomes unresponsive.
-- Evaluates if your system can gracefully degrade performance when a specific component (in this case, a pod) is experiencing issues.
+- Evaluate if your system can gracefully degrade performance when a specific component (in this case, a pod) is experiencing issues.

 <Ossupport />